 - Applying for a Job – Application methods, cover letters, interviews

 - Planning your career – Develop a career plan

 - Improving employability – Developing your skills

 - Attending career events – Career development programs

 Here are some links to help you search for vacation employment beyond the Career Gateway:

 - SMUCE 2017 Careers Guide (PDF, 5.57 MB)

 - Monash work experience

 - Professionals Australia (formerly APESMA) for student employment information

-Career Connect can suggest strategies and resources to help you with your work experience search, as well as provide details on CPD-relevant workshops, seminars and leadership opportunities.
+The staff at Career Connect can suggest strategies and resources to help you with your work experience search, as well as provide details on CPD-relevant workshops, seminars and leadership opportunities.
 Feel free to drop in for a 10-minute chat or book a 30-minute appointment.
 (Go to Appointments with consultants for more information about both.)